Scaffold Accident Lawyers - Construction Accident & Injury Attorneys

 Every day in New York City, those who work in the construction industry face an incredible risk of injury on the job site.
-Because of the size of many of our buildings and the constraints of the area they are constructed in, much of this work is done at dangerous heights, often demanding an array of scaffolding.
+Because of the size of many of our buildings and the constraints of the area they are constructed, much of this work is done at dangerous heights, often demanding an array of scaffolding.
 If these scaffolds are not secured, well maintained, or properly constructed, workers can fall from great heights, leading to severe injuries and devastating fatalities.

 If you have been injured in a scaffold accident in New York City, you may be entitled to compensation for your injuries under New York’s scaffold laws.
 But scaffold accident and construction accident injury claims can be complicated to navigate.
 You deserve an experienced construction accident lawyer in your corner.
-At KL Sanchez Law Office, our experienced New York City scaffolding accident lawyers can ensure that you get the compensation you deserve after a serious scaffold accident in New York.
+At KL Sanchez Law Office, our experienced New York City scaffolding accident lawyers can help you get the compensation you deserve after a serious scaffold accident in New York.

 What Our Clients Say

 ABOGADOS QUE HABLAN ESPAÑOL!
 Llámanos ahora (646) 701-7990

 What Are Your Rights if You Have Suffered An Injury in a NY Scaffolding Accident?

 According to the U.S. Department of Labor, approximately 60 percent of all workplace accidents are caused by falls, 25 percent of which are preventable scaffold accidents.